nasa/cumulus-dashboard/README.md

   $ nvm use
   $ [SERVED_BY_CUMULUS_API=true] [DAAC_NAME=LPDAAC] [STAGE=production] [HIDE_PDR=false] [LABELS=daac] APIROOT=https://myapi.com npm run build
 ```
-**NOTE**: Only the `APIROOT` environment variable is required and any of the environment varaibles currently set are passed to the build.
+**NOTE**: Only the `APIROOT` environment variable is required and any of the environment variables currently set are passed to the build.

 The compiled dashboard files (dashboard bundle) will be placed in the `./dist` directory.